folio-org/stripes-smart-components/lib/SearchAndSort/readme.md

 resultsCachedPosition | position object |  sets the `ItemToView` prop of the internally rendered `<MultiColumnList>` component.
 It's in the shape of `{selector: string, clientTopOffset: number}`.
 This object is provided by the `resultsOnMarkPosition` prop. resultsKey | string | Sets a `key` prop on the internally rendered `<MultiColumnList>`.
 Changing this value will re-initialize the MCL.
 If necessary, this can be used to refresh the component so that it resets/readjusts to updates in data.
-This should be used sparingly as it can cause multiple re-renders of the list. customPaneSubText | node | A component that will be rendered in PaneSubHeader instead of default. searchFieldButtonLabel | node | A component that will be rendered inside the SearchField button instead of default. isCountHidden | bool | A prop that give us possibiblty to hide count of records in Pane. onSubmitSearch | function | An optional function to extend the form submission functionality.
+This should be used sparingly as it can cause multiple re-renders of the list. customPaneSubText | node | A component that will be rendered in PaneSubHeader instead of default. customPaneSub | node | A component that will be rendered in the PaneSubHeader (after `customPaneSubText`). searchFieldButtonLabel | node | A component that will be rendered inside the SearchField button instead of default. isCountHidden | bool | A prop that give us possibiblty to hide count of records in Pane. onSubmitSearch | function | An optional function to extend the form submission functionality.